Dodge Viper: Second iteration (SR II; 1996–2002)

-In 2000, the engine was updated to lighter hypereutectic pistons and the car received factory frame improvements.
+In 2000, the engine was updated to use lighter hypereutectic pistons and the car received factory frame improvements.
 While the hypereutectic pistons provided less expansion, the forged pistons were preferred by customers for the supercharged and turbocharged aftermarket packages.
 TSB (Technical Service Bulletin) recalls (998 and 999) were done at local dealerships to repair the 1996 to 1999 Viper frames by adding gussets with rivets near the steering box.
-The 2001 models saw the addition of anti-lock braking system.
+The 2001 models saw the addition of an anti-lock braking system.

-Colors would vary throughout the second generation.
-Dodge would offer three or four colors per model year.
-Some colors such as steel gray were only offered for one model year (MY2000) while other colors such as red were offered during the entire second generation.
-Interior colors and wheel options would also vary throughout the second generation.
-The cobalt blue color of the Dodge Viper GTS seen in the Viper (TV series) was exclusively available to the series.

-Stripes would be an option beginning in 1996.
-The GTS stripes were larger, fuller stripes than the stripes offered on the 1996 RT/10.
-The GTS had twin stripes (8 inches wide with a 4-inch gap in between) that ran from the front bumper all the way through the rear bumper.
-1996 was the only model year in which the stripes would run through the rear license plate area.
-Stripes on later models would run from front to rear but did not run through the rear license plate area.

 The RT/10 was replaced by the SRT-10 roadster in 2003, and the GTS was replaced in 2006 by the SRT-10 coupé.